 You are here because you want to know what are the best practices for hosting golf games on Deemples.
 We'll cover a few things that will make your game stand out from the rest on the Deemples Golf App.

-There are a few reasons why most golfers and golf event organisers host golf games on Deemples:
+There are a few reasons why most golfers and golf event organizers host golf games on Deemples:

-• Save time - They don't want to be spending time asking friends one by one if they can play or not.
+Save time – No need to ask friends one by one if they can play.

-• Scheduling with friends - Most golf friends are always busy, so finding a time to fit 4 people are usually close to impossible.
+Scheduling with friends – Most golfers are busy, so finding a time that fits four people is often nearly impossible.

-• Efficient - Don't have to create another Whatsapp or FB group chat for every game that you're in.
+Efficient – You don't have to create a new WhatsApp or Facebook group chat for every game.

-• Last minute back outs - With more users on Deemples than on any other group chat, users can fill up your games if anyone backs out at the last minute.
+Last-minute dropouts – With more users on Deemples than in any group chat, your game can still fill up quickly if someone backs out.

-So how do we host the best golf games on Deemples that stand out from the rest.
-The below are a few best practices that we encourage for hosting golf games on Deemples:
+So how do we host the best golf games on Deemples that stand out from the rest?
+Below are a few best practices we recommend to help your games shine:

 Have a good, solid, trustworthy profile

-• Profile picture: Put on a real picture, so that other golfers can recognise you on the golf course.
-We've seen some people put pictures of cats, pictures of their favourite food, etc. We can't recognise you if your picture is a banana.
+Profile picture: Use a real photo so other golfers can recognize you on the course.
+We’ve seen people upload pictures of cats, their favorite food, and even bananas—but we can’t recognize you if your picture is a banana.

-If you're an event organiser or a golf club:
+If you're an event organizer or a golf club:

 Short and catchy game name